webdevops/TYPO3-metaseo/Documentation/AdministratorManual/Index.rst

 Also the sitemap indexes all generated “typolink” (BETA).

 **Warning:**
-The TQ Seo Sitemap relies on the TYPO3 caching system.
+The MetaSEO Sitemap relies on the TYPO3 caching system.
 If any extension (or configuration – eg. RealURL configuration) break the caching system and makes TSFE non-cacheable (TSFE->no_cache) the sites will NOT INDEXED!
 Make sure no extension will set no_cache and the cHash of your link is valid.
 This is the only way to get only valid URLs into your sitemap.

 This sitemap supports both, pibase- and extbase-Extensions without problems.
 However the developer must take care of the cHash-handling.